Scientific Name

 Description

-Callisia repens 'Pink Lady' is a low-growing succulent with stems that bear small, waxy, variegated leaves.
+Callisia repens 'Pink Lady' is a low-growing succulent with stems that bear small, waxy, attractively variegated leaves.
 It can grow up to 4 inches (10 cm) tall.
-The leaves are heart-shaped to lance-shaped and measure up to 1 inch (2.5 cm) long.
+The leaves are heart-shaped to lance-shaped and can reach up to 1 inch (2.5 cm) in length.
 They can be green-striped, pinkish, or cream with a burgundy underside.

 The flowers are small, white, and appear in late spring or early summer.